ocfbnj/shadowsocks-asio/README.md

 An unofficial shadowsocks implementation that can work with official shadowsocks.

-This project uses Asio(non-Boost) network library, as well as the Coroutine and Concept features of C++20 to implement a concurrent server which can protect your Internet traffic.
+This project uses Asio network library, as well as the Coroutine and Concept features of C++20 to implement a concurrent server which can protect your Internet traffic.

-This project is for learning purposes.

-## Usage
+## Get Started

 ### Server